 Officials talk tough, but say restraint exercised in putting down Tibetan unrest.

 The protests have also spread from Tibet to Tibetan communities in neighbouring Chinese provinces – an issue the Chinese premier avoided comment on.

-Wen said the Dalai Lama’s accusations that China was committing “cultural genocide” in Tibet were “nothing but lies”.
+Wen added that the Dalai Lama’s accusations that China was committing “cultural genocide” in Tibet were “nothing but lies”.

 He said those who had protested against Chinese rule wanted to undermine the staging of the Beijing Olympics, which open on August 8.

-Hinting at calls from some groups for a boycott of the Games, Wen said the Olympics should not be politicised.
+Hinting at calls from some groups for a boycott of the Games, he said the Olympics should not be politicised.